tonyhffong/TermWin.jl/README.md

 Press **F1** inside any viewer for a full keyboard reference.
 Press **Esc** to exit.

-Note: later on, you will find that tshow is indispensible when compositing a UI.
+Note: later on, you will find that tshow is indispensable when compositing a UI.
 Read-only widgets can be readily shown by just tshow()'ing the thing.

 ### 2 — Collect a value from the user